Sten-H/faas/README.md

 to always be the same one (lets say factorial_3 out of 1-3).
 This could be because the request are so staggered that factorial_3 is always available.
 Not sure how to try this out to be certain.
 I imagined this would be done under the hood by docker-compose.
-* routingTable is not thread safe right now.
-Should use lock.
 * Flat project structure.
 Began with a flat structure to simplify docker-compose things as I learned it.
 Should modify it to reflect case specification.
 * Right now http:// has to be included in ping address query.
 Don't think that should be required.
 * Ping function only does one ping at the moment.
 Should use Pinger.RunLoop to ping for a given time maybe.